Gabesiegel/Gabesiegel/Chest pain.md

 ### History of present illness

 *   The mnemonic “OLDCAAAR” can assist with eliciting descriptors of the patient’s chest pain; it stands for: onset, location, duration, character, alleviating/aggravating factors, associated symptoms, activity at onset, and radiation.
+[Mattu A. Evaluation of chest pain and diagnosis of acute coronary syndrome.
+In Weinstock MB, Longstreth R, eds.
+Bouncebacks!
+Emergency Department Cases: ED Returns.
+Columbus, Ohio, Anadem Publishing, 2018, pp 96-104]
 *   Ask about the onset of pain
     *   A sudden onset of chest pain should raise concern for thoracic aortic dissection, pneumothorax, and pulmonary embolism.
 *   Ask about the location of pain